Frog: Hearing

 Frogs can hear both in the air and below water.
 They do not have external ears; the eardrums (tympanic membranes) are directly exposed or may be covered by a layer of skin and are visible as a circular area just behind the eye.
 The size and distance apart of the eardrums is related to the frequency and wavelength at which the frog calls.
 In some species such as the bullfrog, the size of the tympanum indicates the sex of the frog; males have tympani that are larger than their eyes while in females, the eyes and tympani are much the same size.
 A noise causes the tympanum to vibrate and the sound is transmitted to the middle and inner ear.
-The middle ear contains semicircular canals which help control balance and orientation.
+The middle ear contains semicircular canals which help control balance and orientation; the middle ear contains two ossicles, the columella (often with a cartilaginous extracolumella) and the batrachian operculum.
 In the inner ear, the auditory hair cells are arranged in two areas of the cochlea, the basilar papilla and the amphibian papilla.
 The former detects high frequencies and the latter low frequencies.
 Because the cochlea is short, frogs use electrical tuning to extend their range of audible frequencies and help discriminate different sounds.
 This arrangement enables detection of the territorial and breeding calls of their conspecifics.
 In some species that inhabit arid regions, the sound of thunder or heavy rain may arouse them from a dormant state.
+Additionally, a muscular connection from the batrachian operculum to the shoulder girdle allows low-frequency sounds to be transmitted through the forelimb to the middle ear.
 A frog may be startled by an unexpected noise but it will not usually take any action until it has located the source of the sound by sight.